John N. Berry

-John Nichols Berry III (June 12, 1933 – October 12, 2020) was an American librarian who was an editor at Library Journal for over fifty years.
+John Nichols Berry III (June 12, 1933 – October 10, 2020) was an American librarian who was an editor at Library Journal for over fifty years.
 He died on October 10, 2020, at age 87.
 Berry began working at Library Journal in 1964, becoming editor-in-chief in 1969, succeeding Eric Moon.
-He retired in 2006 but continued to write his column Blatant Berry, in which he advocated for progressive library values.
+He retired in 2006, but continued to write his column Blatant Berry, in which he advocated for progressive library values.
 Prior to coming to Library Journal, Berry was editor of the Massachusetts Library Association publication Bay State Librarian, which won the H. W. Wilson Library Periodical Award.

-Berry received the American Library Association Joseph W. Lippincott Award for distinguished service to librarianship.
+Berry received the Joseph W. Lippincott Award for distinguished service to librarianship.
 He taught library science at many graduate schools, including the University of Pittsburgh, Dominican University, Simmons College, and Louisiana State University, and he was active in the American Library Association's Social Responsibilities Round Table.
 The Association for Library and Information Science Education awarded him the Service to ALISE Award in 1993.

 Early life and education

-Berry was born to Mr. and Mrs. John N. Berry Jr. in Newport, New Hampshire.
+Berry was born to Mr. and Mrs. John N. Berry Jr. in Montclair NJ.
 He received a BA from Boston University and an MLS from Simmons College.

 Berry was married to Louise (née Parker) Berry, director of Connecticut's Darien Public Library for 35 years until her retirement.
 The couple had one child, and he had two from a previous marriage.

 Library Journal

 Berry wrote many articles and columns for Library Journal.
-The tribute, “Remembering John N. Berry III,” which appeared in Library Journal after his death includes many accolades for his writing, mentoring, and teaching.
+The tribute, "Remembering John N. Berry III", which appeared in Library Journal after his death includes many accolades for his writing, mentoring, and teaching.

 A few citations from his many writings are listed below: